Red Hook Community Justice Center

 To view more photos of the Red Hook Community Justice Center from the American Institute of Architects, click here.

-Reduced Incarceration: The Justice Center has reduced the use of jail at arraignment in misdemeanor cases by 50 percent.
+Reduced Incarceration: The Justice Center reduced the number of offenders receiving jail sentences by 35 percent.

 Public Trust: Approval ratings of police, prosecutors and judges have increased three‑fold since the Justice Center opened.

 Public Support: A door-to-door survey revealed that 94 percent of local residents support the community court.
 Before the Justice Center opened, only 12 percent of local residents rated local courts favorably.

 Increased Alternative Sentences: Seventy-eight percent of offenders received community service or social service sanctions, compared with 20 percent among comparable cases processed at the regular criminal courthouse in Brooklyn.

 Reduced Fear: Since 1999, the percentage of Red Hook residents who say they are afraid to go to the parks or subway at night has dropped 42 percent.

 Fairness: More than 85 percent of criminal defendants report that their cases were handled fairly by the Justice Center–results that were consistent regardless of defendant background (e.g. race, sex, education) or case outcome.

 Cost Savings: Taxpayers realized an estimated savings of almost $5,000 per defendant in avoided victimization costs relative to similar cases processed in a traditional misdemeanor court.

 Click here to read more about research results, including caseload, sentencing, compliance, and other outcomes.
 Click here for an independent evaluation of the Justice Center completed by the National Center for State Courts.